Holiday Island: Series synopsis

-The series became notorious amongst critics for its allegedly poor production values, and the wintry conditions under which the tropical drama was shot became the focus of most jibes.
+The series became notorious amongst critics for its allegedly poor production values, and the wintry conditions under which the so-called tropical drama was shot became the focus of most jibes.
 Though set in a tropical hotel with palm trees, sunshine and beautiful beaches, for practical reasons all interiors scenes - and the bulk of exterior scenes - were shot at the Ten Network's studios in Nunawading, Melbourne.
 The exterior set made heavy use of awnings in an attempt to disguise Melbourne's propensity for overcast skies, but attempts to mask the icy breath of the bathing beauties was not always successful.
 Attempts to shoot location footage in Queensland were hampered by the fact that the local television crews assigned to the shoot had experience only in shooting news footage, and the fact that heavy rain fell for several days of a planned shoot.
 Ray Meagher, a guest star in the show's first episode, later jokingly referred to the show as Horror Day on Iceland.

 Location footage in Queensland was taken at the Tangalooma Island Resort on Moreton Island, east of Brisbane Queensland.
 The "Tangalooma Ship-Wrecks" were often seen chroma-keyed as a background to the studio sequences of 'Banjo's' beachside shack.